12 Health Care Stocks Moving In Tuesday's Pre-Market Session - Benzinga

 Gainers

-- Agile Therapeutics AGRX shares increased by 45.7% to $0.2 during Tuesday's pre-market session.
-The market value of their outstanding shares is at $26.6 million.
+- Sonoma Pharmaceuticals SNOA shares rose 50.7% to $4.01 during Tuesday's pre-market session.
+The market value of their outstanding shares is at $12.4 million.

-- Alaunos Therapeutics TCRT stock moved upwards by 11.35% to $0.51.
-The market value of their outstanding shares is at $110.2 million.
+- Forte Biosciences FBRX stock moved upwards by 8.69% to $1.25.
+The market value of their outstanding shares is at $18.4 million.

 Losers